 Heroes earn Experience Points by defeating Monsters.
-When you defeat a Monster, the Hero who controls it puts that Monster card in the Heroes' collective Experience pile.
+When you defeat a Monster, the Hero who controls it puts that Monster card in the party's collective Experience pile.
 Each Monster card lists the Experience Points it provides.
 The tougher the Monster, the more Experience Points it is worth.
+Villains are worth Experience Points equal to their level.